This is the highest number of measles cases in the U.S. since 1994.

 New York has been hit the hardest, driving local health officials to take extreme measures in an effort to keep the highly contagious disease from spreading further.

-Last month, Rockland County in New York issued an emergency order banning unvaccinated children from public places.
+Earlier this year Rockland County in New York issued an emergency order banning unvaccinated children from public places.
 Soon after, a judge prohibited the county from enacting the rule.

 In addition, the New York City Health Department declared a public health emergency last week, ordering mandatory vaccinations in certain Brooklyn zip codes.
 Those who don’t vaccinate their children may be guilty of misdemeanor violations and be subject to a $1,000 fine.